oesmith/puffing-billy/README.md

 ### Raising errors from stubs

-By default PuffingBilly suppress errors from stub-blocks.
+By default Puffing Billy suppresses errors from stub-blocks.
 To make it raise errors instead, add this test initializers:

 ```ruby